Skip to content

 By Docverix EditorialLast reviewed

-Extract editable text from images and scanned PDFs entirely in the browser.
-The OCR engine is Tesseract.js — open source, runs as a Web Worker on your machine, supports 24 languages across Latin, Cyrillic, CJK, Indic, and RTL scripts, and never uploads your file to a server.
+Free OCR online — convert image to text directly in your browser, across 24 languages spanning Latin, Cyrillic, CJK, Indic, and right-to-left scripts.
+The OCR engine is Tesseract.js, open source, runs as a Web Worker on your machine, and never uploads your file to a server.
 Recognised words come back with a confidence score so you can see at a glance which parts need a manual sanity-check.

 Good for